sunfounder/picar-x/docs/source/python_move.rst

 Let PiCar-X Move
 ========================

-The basic functions of PiCar-X have been encapsulated in ``picarx.py`` under the path ``/home/pi/picar-x/lib``, chiefly controlling the servo and wheels.
+The basic functions of PiCar-X are in the ``picarx.py`` program file, under the path ``/home/pi/picar-x/lib``.
+The ``picarx.py`` program is used for controlling the servo and wheels, and will make the PiCar-X move forward, turn in an S-shape, and then stop and shake its head.

-Let PiCar-X move forward, walk in a smart S-shape, and then stop and shake its head.
-This will allow us to command the method of driving the motor and three servos on the car body.
+The code shows how to control driving the two motors and the three servos on the car body.

-You can open ``move.py`` in the folder of the ``example`` or directly copy the following code to the Python IDE to run.
+Open ``move.py`` in the folder of the ``example`` directory, or copy the code below directly to the Python IDE to run.

 **Code**